paszin/alexa-soundcloud/README.md

 This is not an offical app.
 According to this [blog post](https://techdev.io/de/developer-blog/the-complete-guide-to-running-an-alexa-soundcloud-skill) it looks like there is no support from soundcloud.

-But with a little bit of configuration, you can easily build your own soundcloud alexa skill.

-(The following guide aussumes that you have an amazon developer account and that you are a bit familiar with amazon web services)

 ## Samples